 4. View Cache Using Chrome Extension

-You can use Chrome extension to view the cached versions of a page from Wayback Machine or Google Cache.
+You can use Chrome extensions to view the cached copy of a webpage from Wayback Machine or Google Cache.
 Open your Chrome browser and go to the Chrome Web Store.
 Look for “Web Cache Viewer” extension and install it on your browser.

-Generally you can right click on any link on a webpage on Chrome and choose “Web Cache Viewer” option.
+Generally, you can right click any link on a webpage in Google Chrome and choose “Web Cache Viewer” option.
 You can choose to view the cached page from either Wayback Machine or Google archive.

 This extension is very useful to get the archived pages when 404 not found error is shown.
-If the link is not shown on any webpage then paste the complete URL in a Notepad or TextEdit file.
-Save the file with .html extension and open using Chrome browser.
+If you do not find the link on any existing webpages, then paste the complete URL in a Notepad or TextEdit file.
+Save the file with .html extension and then open it using Chrome browser.
 Now, you can right click on the link and use Web Cache Viewer extension to access the cached version.

 5. View Chrome Cache Using Third Party Software

-There are software solutions that allow you directly view the cached version of a webpage from Chrome browser.
+There are software solutions that allow you to directly view the cached copy of a webpage from Chrome browser.
 This is an indirect way of accessing cache and you don’t even need to have Internet connection.
 However, you must have already visited the website in the past.

 ChromeCacheView is one of the third party solutions available for Windows to view cache from Google Chrome.
 The software locates and reads the cache folder of Chrome web browser.
-This method is useful if Google has somehow removed the cached version of the webpage and the live version of the webpage is inaccessible as well.
-Note that if you have cleared the web browser cache recently, the cached webpage already disappeared forever.
+This method is useful if Google has somehow removed the cached version of the webpage from search results and the live version of the webpage is inaccessible as well.
+Note that if you have cleared the web browser cache recently, the cached webpage might have been deleted forever.